multiversx/mx-chain-covalent-go/README.md

 # covalent-indexer-go

-Covalent indexer acts as a second proxy layer over Elrond's Proxy by providing avro encoded hyper blocks.
+Covalent indexer acts as an extra proxy layer over Elrond's Proxy by providing avro encoded hyper blocks.

 ## How it works